stephenslab/dsc-regression/README.md

 pip install dsc
 ```

-If you run into issues with the installation please find more information on the DSC2 [installation guide](https://stephenslab.github.io/dsc-wiki/manual/installation.html).
+If you run into issues with the installation please find more information on the DSC [installation guide](https://stephenslab.github.io/dsc-wiki/installation.html).

 ## Running the benchmark